The Reluctant Fundamentalist (film): Plot

 During his interview with Lincoln, Changez says he was approached by a terrorist cell to become a mujahid and was tempted to accept, angry and disillusioned by "the arrogance, the blindness, the hypocrisy" of the US.
-He refused when told about the "fundamental truths" of the Quran, echoing a phrase from Jim Cross during their first encounter, "focusing on the fundamentals."
+He refused when told about the "fundamental truths" of the Quran, echoing a phrase from Jim Cross during their first encounter, "focusing on the fundamentals".
 Changez explains that both Islamic fundamentalists and blind capitalists like Underwood Samson similarly simplify and exploit people for their own means.

-Changez’s visa expires and he returns home to Lahore and is hired as a university lecturer, as departing foreign professors have left vacancies.
+Changez's visa expires and he returns home to Lahore and is hired as a university lecturer, as departing foreign professors have left vacancies.
 He voices dissatisfaction with US intrusions in Pakistan, bringing him to the attention of the authorities, who raid his office and home, threatening his family.
-Lincoln is seen nearby, and Changez reveals that he knows Lincoln is working for the CIA, (having taken a photograph of him surveilling when Changez's office was raided previously) and deducing that Rainier was the one who recruited him.
+Lincoln is seen nearby, and Changez reveals that he knows Lincoln is working for the CIA, having taken a photograph of him surveilling when Changez's office was raided previously.

-As Lincoln and Changez talk in the café, protestors gather outside, and Lincoln is pressured by his superiors to learn Rainier’s location and complete "turning his target".
+As Lincoln and Changez talk in the café, protestors gather outside, and Lincoln is pressured by his superiors to learn Rainier's location and complete "turning his target".
 The protests grow hostile, and Changez mentions he has heard of a butcher shop and discloses the address of a possible location.
-Contact is lost before the information can be phoned to Lincoln’s fellow operatives.
+Contact is lost before the information can be phoned to Lincoln's fellow operatives.

-Changez raises Lincoln’s suspicions by texting, but says he was communicating with his sister, Bina.
-Furious at receiving a picture of Rainer dead, Lincoln blames Changez and demands to see his phone.
-Holding Changez at gunpoint, Lincoln uses him as a shield in the crowd of his protester students.
-The crowd destabilizes and Lincoln falls, accidentally shooting and killing Changez’s "brother" Sameer.
-Another student fires at Lincoln, wounding him, and Lincoln is quickly removed by CIA agents, learning that Rainer was found dead that morning and Changez had told the truth – he had no involvement.
+Changez raises Lincoln's suspicions by texting, but says he was communicating with his sister, Bina.
+Furious at receiving a picture of Rainier, dead, Lincoln blames Changez and demands to see his phone.
+Holding Changez at gunpoint, Lincoln uses him as a shield to push his way through the crowd.
+However, Lincoln is charged by one of the protesters and falls, accidentally shooting and killing Changez's "brother" Sameer.
+Another student fires at Lincoln, wounding him.
+Lincoln is quickly extracted by CIA agents, who have learned Rainier was found dead that morning, and that Changez had told them the truth about having no involvement in it.
 Checking his phone, he confirms the text was indeed sent to his sister.